Kraken-CI/website/docs/architecture.md

 `Kibana` is an internal dashboard to `Elasticsearch`.

 ## Agent
 Agent is a service that is run on a machine that is expected to execute jobs.
-Agent can execute jobs directly on the system, or it can encapulate them in e.g. container.
+Agent can execute jobs directly on the system (locally), or it can encapulate them in e.g. container.
 Currently there are executors for:

-- direct/bare
+- local
 - Docker
 - LXD